 The need for this organisation was recognised in 1991 and officially formed and registered as a charity in 1993.
 It was recognised in 1991 due to one community member who became very sick and could not obtain medical assistance because of various reasons.
-One of the reasons was she did not have legal rights of stay in the UK status she was afraid to go for medical support for fear of deportation to Zimbabwe, her country of origin.
-However, at one night when the sickness became worse, she knocked on her neighbour’s door for help.
-We would call this neighbour “John” and the client “Mary”.
+One of the reasons was she did not have legal rights of stay in the UK, she was afraid to go and seek medical support for fear of deportation to Zimbabwe, her country of origin.
+However, in one night when her illness became worse, she knocked on her neighbour’s door for help.
+We will call this neighbour “John” and the client “Mary”.

 After detailed discussions, it was revealed that Mary did not have a GP.
-John arranged for and persuaded Mary to accept a referral to a GP.
-Early next morning, John could not go to work but drove Mary to his GP.
+So John arranged for and persuaded Mary to accept a referral to a GP.
+Early next morning, John could not go to work but drove Mary to this new found GP.
 Mary was referred to Hammersmith hospital immediately where she was diagnosed with AIDS related diseases including chronic TB.
 She was admitted to an isolation ward.

-From then on, contribution of funds was established as we normally do back in African to support such situations till the GP who dealt with Mary advised us to approach Brent Social Services for advice and to assist us with resources.
-Our 1st application to AIDS Support Grant was turned down by Brent Social Services in 1995, but this did not deter us from supporting our community as HIV/AIDS cases were on the increase.job.
+From then on, contribution of funds was established as we normally do back in Africa to support such situations till the GP who dealt with Mary advised us to approach Brent Social Services for advice and to assist us with resources.
+Our first application to AIDS Support Grant was turned down by Brent Social Services in 1995, but this did not deter us from supporting our community as HIV/AIDS cases were on the increase job.

-The condition of the grant was to organise two World Day Events in both Brent & Harrow.
-Both events were not well attended but we used this experience to develop our future programmes till today.
-The number of people in attendance during both events were 16 and 9 for Brent & Harrow respectively.
+Eventually, we got a small grant whose condition was to organise two World AIDS Day Events in both Brent & Harrow.
+The first events were not well attended, the total number of people in attendance during both events were 16 and 9 for Brent & Harrow respectively but we used this experience to develop our future programmes till today.
 It was very disappointing but we had to carry on because of community demand.